merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 You can find the resultant plots under `YY_PLOTS/FIG_EXAMPLES_RSA` and `YY_PLOTS/FIG_EXAMPLES_DTL`.

-## Analysis X: per-group pN and pS
+## Analysis 13: per-group pN and pS

 This analysis encompasses everything related to per-group pN and pS values, _i.e._ the values visualized in the heatmaps of Figure 2e.